tim-gromeyer/MimeDetector/README.md

 # [MimeDetector](https://software-made-easy.github.io/MimeDetector/)

-MarkdownEdit, as the name suggests, is a simple and easy program for creating and editing Markdown files.
+As the name suggests, MimeDetector is a simple program for recognizing the MIME type of files

 ## Table of contents